fliptanedo/theory.ucr.edu-2020/README.md

    4. Create a `news.md` file and copy over.
 Note as of Hugo 0.55 shortcodes no longer work the same way.
 The call now looks like `{{< twitter UCR_HEP_Theory >}}`, the shortcode now refers to the first argument as `{{ .Get 0 }}`.

+   5. Copy over the `seminar.md` file that calls the Google calendar.

+   6. Copy over the people, one markdown file at a time.
+Don't forget to update these.

+   7. Copy `.config/menus.toml`.

+   8. Copy over separate sub-sites (e.g. SPTA, ML2019, OpenHouse, PhysicsHackDay, SoCalBSM2017).
+These go into the `./static/` folder.

 ## Custom Theme